Curriculum Vitae

 Managed the collaboration infrastructure used for Zope Corp.'s internal, customer, and community projects, and developed most of the facilities on which it was based:

-- Issue collector - Designed, developed, and deployed issue tracking systems, the Zope Issue Collector, used for most customer and community projects during my tenure and beyond
+• Issue collector - Designed, developed, and deployed and issue tracking system, the Zope Issue Collector, used for most customer and community projects

-- CVS and Mailman check-in mailing lists - Deployed, extended, and coordinated source code collaboration facilities, another key part of customer and community collaboration facilities, including provisions to couple them with check-in mailing lists organization
+• CVS and Mailman check-in mailing lists - Organized source code collaboration facilities, including coupling with check-in mailing lists organization

-- Commissioned, administered, and developed some of the remote-hosted Linux OS environment on which we ran these client and community Zope and collaboration facilities.
+• Commissioned, administered, and developed some of the hosted Linux OS facilities on which we ran these client and community Zope and collaboration facilities.

 Corporation for National Research Initiatives, Reston, VA